ag-grid/react-data-grid/README.md

 ## About AG Grid

-ag-Grid is a fully-featured and highly customizable JavaScript data grid.
+AG Grid is a fully-featured and highly customizable [React Data Grid](https://www.ag-grid.com/react-grid/).
 It delivers [outstanding performance](https://www.ag-grid.com/example.php), has no 3rd party dependencies and integrates with React.
 Here's how our grid looks like with multiple filters and grouping enabled:

 ![alt text](github-grid-demo.jpg "Grid Demo Example")